 The AVANGRID Corporate Governance System allows the flexibility to separate or consolidate the positions of chairman of the board and chief executive officer.
-The board currently believes that separating the roles of chairman and chief executive officer allows for better alignment of corporate governance with shareholder interests and aids in the board's oversight of management and the board's ability to carry out its roles and responsibilities on behalf of AVANGRID's shareholders.
+The board believes its current leadership structure best serves the objectives of the Board's oversight of management, the Board's ability to carry out its roles and responsibilities on behalf of AVANGRID's shareholders, and AVANGRID's overall corporate governance.
 The board also believes that the separation of the roles of chairman and chief executive officer allows the chief executive officer to focus more of his time and energy on operating and managing the company and leverages the chairman's experience in the energy industry.
 The board periodically reviews its leadership structure to determine whether it continues to serve AVANGRID and its shareholders.